 Biography

-• Benjamin Safran: Music, PhD 2019 Dissertation advisor, “Sounding Strategy: Composers’ Use of Social Justice and Political Themes in Contemporary Classical Concert Music,” *Temple University Doctoral Dissertation Completion Grant Recipient, 2 peer-reviewed journal articles published, Current position Assistant Director of Cogut Institute for the Humanities at Brown University
+- Benjamin Safran: Music, PhD 2019 Dissertation advisor, “Sounding Strategy: Composers’ Use of Social Justice and Political Themes in Contemporary Classical Concert Music,” Temple University Doctoral Dissertation Completion Grant Recipient.
+2 peer-reviewed articles published.
+Institute Manager, Cogut Institute for the Humanities at Brown University

-• Rebecca Rosenbloom: Music History, MM 2017 Thesis advisor, "Aural Substance: An Ethnographic Exploration of Regional Burn Soundscapes," Milton Sutter Award recipient (AY 2015-2016)
+- Rebecca Rosenbloom: Music History, MM 2017 Thesis advisor, "Aural Substance: An Ethnographic Exploration of Regional Burn Soundscapes," Milton Sutter Award recipient

-Prior to joining the faculty at Temple, Goldin-Perschbacher was the first queer studies postdoctoral fellow at Stanford University, the postdoctoral fellow in music in the Andrew W. Mellon Fellowship of Scholars in the Humanities at Stanford, and a lecturer in LGBT Studies at Yale University.
+Prior to joining the Temple faculty, Goldin-Perschbacher was a music postdoctoral fellow in the Andrew W. Mellon Fellowship of Scholars in the Humanities at Stanford University, a postdoctoral fellow in Feminist Studies at Stanford, and a lecturer in LGBT Studies at Yale University.
 She graduated from the first class of PhD students in Critical and Comparative Studies in Music at the University of Virginia where her dissertation was supported by an American Association of University Women fellowship.
-As an undergraduate at the University of Michigan she studied viola performance, English literature and visual art, and remains an active amateur chamber musician.
+As an undergraduate at the University of Michigan she studied viola performance, English literature, and visual art.

 Works and Publications